Refiloe Nt'sekhe: Political career

 In 2009, she was appointed the DA's national director at the LEAD programme.
 She was elected the ward councillor for ward 24 of the City of Ekurhuleni Metropolitan Municipality in the 2011 municipal election.
 The party's branch in Tembisa soon elected her as constituency head.
 The following year, the DA named her its provincial spokesperson in Gauteng.

 Prior to the 2014 general election, Nt'sekhe's name appeared on the DA's candidate list for the Gauteng Provincial Legislature.
 She was elected and took office as an MPL on 21 May 2014.
 In November 2014, she challenged incumbent John Moodey for Gauteng DA provincial leader.
 Moodey won the election.
 At the 2015 Democratic Alliance Federal Congress, she was elected as one of three Deputy Federal Chairpersons.
 Nt'sekhe was also appointed the DA's national spokesperson in July 2015 following the resignation of Marius Redelinghuys.
 She served alongside Phumzile van Damme until Van Damme resigned in February 2018 and was replaced by Solly Malatsi in June.

 At the party's elective conference in 2018, she won another term as a Deputy Federal Chairperson.
 She was re-elected as an MPL in the 2019 general election.
 Nt'sekhe is currently the party's Shadow MEC for Social Development.

 Nt'sekhe was re-elected as the first DA deputy federal chairperson at the party's Federal Congress held between 31 October and 1 November 2020.
-She now serves alongside Jacques Smalle and Anton Bredell.
+She served alongside Jacques Smalle and Anton Bredell.
 On 24 November 2020, Siviwe Gwarube was announced as the new national spokesperson of the DA.